GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-11/index.md

 ## Feedback

-As we continue to publish these monthly updates and progress through the Privacy Sandbox as a whole, we want to make sure that developers receive the information and support that you need.
+As we continue to publish these monthly updates, and progress through the Privacy Sandbox as a whole, we want to make sure that developers receive the information and support that they need.
 Let us know on [@ChromiumDev Twitter](https://twitter.com/ChromiumDev) if there's anything that we could improve in this series.
 We'll use your input to continue improving the format.